Customer information sharing in the Economic Crime and Corporate Transparency Act 2023: key points for firms

 Option 1: how direct information sharing will work

-A firm in the regulated sector (A) will be able to share information about a customer with another firm (B) if either:
+Under section 188 of the Act a firm in the regulated sector (A) will be able to share information about a customer with another firm (B) if either:

 - B has explicitly requested information from A; or